-Faculty also expect students to show respect to peers, professors, clients and their family members, and other UVM community members at all times.
+Faculty also expect students to show respect to peers, professors, and other UVM community members at all times.
 Approach professors with courtesy and respect for their position:

 1. Set up advance appointments and use office hours to discuss issues with faculty;